supreme-gg-gg/instagram-cli/CONTRIBUTING.md

 ### 7. Releases and Versioning

+You don't need to worry about changing version numbers; maintainers will handle that during the release process.

 Releases are created manually through GitHub's release page.
 We use different tag conventions for each client:

 - **Python Client**: Use `v1.4.2`, `v1.5.0`, etc.